Vespa: Production outside Italy

 Vespa scooters were sold beyond Europe and North America.
-When expanding into these markets it was common for Vespa to partner with, or license certain models to, existing manufacturers.
+When expanding into these markets it was common for Vespa to partner with, or license certain models to, existing manufacturers..

 India

 Piaggio first licensed the production of Vespa scooters in India to Bajaj Auto in the 1960s.
 In 1971, Piaggio's license was not renewed as a part of then Prime Minister Indira Gandhi's privatization programs.
-After the collaboration ended, Bajaj continued to produce scooters based on the Vespa design, namely the Chetak.
+After the collaboration ended, Bajaj continued to produce scooters based on the Vespa design, namely the Chetak..

 Another Vespa partner in India was that of LML Motors.
 Beginning as a joint-venture with Piaggio in 1983, LML, in addition to being a large parts supplier for Piaggio, produced the P-Series scooters for the Indian market.
 In 1999, after protracted dispute with Piaggio, LML bought back Piaggio's stake in the company and the partnership ceased.
 LML continued to produce (and also exported) the P-Series variant known as the Stella in the U.S. market and by other names in different markets.
-LML Factory which produced these P-Series variants issued a notice of insolvency on 2 June 2017 and closed down permanently in 2018.
+LML Factory which produced these P-Series variants issued a notice of insolvency on 2 June 2017 and closed down permanently in 2018..

 In the 2012 Auto Expo held in New Delhi, the iconic Vespa re-entered the Indian market.
 Piaggio unveiled its range of scooters at the Expo.
 This became the first such venture of Piaggio in India without a local partner.

 Indonesia

-Danmotor Vespa Indonesia (DMVI) was a joint venture between Indonesian interests and the East Asiatic Company, which was based in Denmark.
-Between 1972 and 2001, it produced Vespas under licence for the Indonesian market.
+PT Danmotors Vespa Indonesia (DMVI) was a joint venture between Indonesian interests and the East Asiatic Company, which was based in Denmark.
+Between 1972 and 2001, it produced Vespas under license for the Indonesian market.

 In 1976 approximately 40,000 units were produced giving DMVI the third biggest share of the Indonesian scooter market.
 Government tax incentives allowed these scooters to be exported to Thailand at less than the domestic market price, so that they would be economically competitive.

-DMVI only built 90 and 150cc models.
+From 1972 to 1977, DMVI only built 90 and 150cc models, while 100cc, 150cc, and 200cc model were built in the 1980s.

 From 1972 onwards the company was located at a purpose-built factory in Pulo Gadung.
-This was greatly expanded in 1977 to also manufacture sub-components, following a government decree that a higher domestically-built proportion of these should be used.
+This was greatly expanded in 1977 to also manufacture sub-components, following a government decree that a higher domestically built proportion of these should be used.
 Sub-components were also bought from other Indonesian manufacturers after their quality had been approved by Piaggio.
+In early 2000s, the company changed its name to PT Danmotor Indonesia.

+Production from PT Danmotor Indonesia (DMVI) ceased in early 2000s as the company was impacted from 1998 Asian monetary crisis and the surge of Japanese-manufactured mopeds.
+The last classic 2-stroke Vespa built by the company was approximately sold in 2007.